gebn/Crackle/README.md

 ### Parallel requests with callbacks

 Crackle includes a `Requester` class in the default namespace which has a single purpose: to fire off requests simultaneously.
 Its use is highly recommended if you're dealing with multiple requests - performance gains can be significant.
-So significant in face, that I started Crackle because I wanted an easier way to manage parallel requests.
+So significant in fact, that Crackle was started because I wanted an easier way to manage parallel requests.
 The name *Crackle* comes from a fire crackling, in the same way you could imagine Crackle firing off multiple requests.

 A callback is a function that can be attached to a Crackle request.
 As soon as the request finishes, regardless of success or failure, the callback is executed.
 It is passed the original request object as its only argument.